shinefield/mangoszero/sql/updates/README.md

 === For Commiters ====

-IMPORTANT: Need use git_id tool from MaNGOSZero sources.

 ===== For backporting sql updates =====

 1. Rename sql update from mangos-0.12 form (s0070_7932_01_characters_character_pet.sql) to mangoszero form (z9999_s0070_01_characters_character_pet.sql)
-   using any free order_number in sql/updates files list (it will replaced by proper at git_id -s use).
+   using any free order_number in sql/updates files list.

    For realmd sql update you need use master revision instead mangos-0.12 (realmd revisons master based):
    (s0070_10008_01_realmd.sql) to mangoszero form (z9999_10008_01_realmd.sql)

 2. You can ignore sql order guards in sql update file.
-It will fixed at git_id -s use.
-   You can ignore content and changes/conflicts in sql/update/Makefile.am.
-It will regenerated at git_id -s use.
    For make possible test code part build you can resolve revision_sql.h conflicts in any way.
-   Work test better do after apply git_id -s to comit when revision_sql.h will regenerated.
+   Work test better do to comit when revision_sql.h will regenerated.
-   You also need resolve conflicts in DB sql file before git_id tool use (used revison in DB version not important and will replaced by git_id -s)
+   You also need resolve conflicts in DB sql file (used revison in DB version not important)

-3. Now use git_id -s

 ===== For new sql updates =====

-1. Name sql update in mangoszero form (z9999_xxxxxx_01_characters_character_pet.sql) using any free order_number in sql/updates files list (it will replaced by proper at git_id -s use).
+1. Name sql update in mangoszero form (z9999_xxxxxx_01_characters_character_pet.sql) using any free order_number in sql/updates files list.

 2. Add sql update to commit and manually include sql update changes in to related DB sql file.

-3. Now use git_id -s (sql update revison will updates in name, sql guards will added to sql update, required revision data will update in related DB sql file and in revision_sql.h)